equinix/metal-cli/docs/metal_port.md

 ## metal port

-Port operations.
-For more information on the different Equinix Metal ports and VLANs, visit https://metal.equinix.com/developers/docs/layer2-networking/overview/.
+Port operations: get, convert, vlans.

 ### Synopsis

-Port operations: get convert vlans.
+Information and operations for converting ports between networking modes and managing VLAN assignments to ports.
+For more information on the different modes, ports, and VLANs, visit https://metal.equinix.com/developers/docs/layer2-networking/overview/.

 ### Options